bytedeco/javacpp/README.txt

 ==Changes==
+===April 7, 2011===
+ * Replaced arrays from constructors with variable-length argument lists for convenience
+ * Fixed a few small potential pitfalls previously overlooked

 ===March 1, 2011===
  * Fixed directory search for `jni_md.h`, which did not search deep enough in some cases
  * Added new `path.separator` property to set the path separator of the target platform, regardless of the build platform